 Once the SecurID's potential was recognized by both customers and investors, Dr. Weiss set out to expand his company, and he initiated the purchase in 1993 of RSA, a small, fledgling, encryption company that was gaining some notoriety in the field of internet commerce security.
 The next year, he brought Security Dynamics public on the NASDAQ stock exchange.
 Dr. Weiss, the company's largest individual shareholder, resigned from Security Dynamics in 19962 after the company achieved a market capitalization of more than $4 billion.

 With his multi-faceted background - as a professor of psychology, entrepreneur, business/management/marketing executive, and human factors engineer - and with more than 35 years of experience in computer system design, Dr. Weiss brings a unique perspective to high technology entrepreneurship and the field of information security.
-He is an internationally recognized authority, spokesperson, author, and inventor, with twenty-six (26) U.S. patents and numerous foreign patents to his credit.
-He currently has more seminal patents pending which continue to address identity theft, secure financial transactions (eliminating multiple credit cards), Peer-to-Peer ID authentication, and a substantially improved replacement for the SecurID Token.
+He is an internationally recognized authority, spokesperson, author, and inventor, with twenty-two (22) U.S. patents and numerous foreign patents to his credit.
+He currently has four seminal patents pending to address identity theft, secure financial transactions (eliminating multiple credit cards), Peer-to-Peer ID authentication, and a substantially improved replacement for the SecurID Token.

 Dr. Weiss has taught at several colleges and universities, including Penn State, University of Bridgeport, and Nasson College, as well as at Kings College, where he was Chairman of the Department of Psychology for seven years and was an extensively published professor, and authored chapters in textbooks.
 Dr. Weiss holds a bachelor's degree from the University of Bridgeport; continued graduate studies and research at the University of New Hampshire and Temple University; and he earned a doctorate degree from the Neotarian Fellowship.
 He is a member of several professional organizations, including the American Association for the Advancement of Science, and honor societies such as Sigma Xi and Psi Chi.
 He is a member of the Lifeboat Foundation and sits on its Scientific Advisory Board.

 From 1975 to 1983 Dr. Weiss was President and CEO of Contax Systems, a manufacturer of human-engineered, computer-aided dispatching systems.
 He is now Chairman and CEO of Strategic Diversity Inc., a private holding company with interests in intellectual property licensing, private equity investment, and other projects.
-He is also Chairman and CEO of Universal Secure Registry, LLC.
-He serves as a director on the boards of several companies.
+He is also Chairman and CEO of Universal Secure Registry, LLC and USR ID Inc. He serves as a director on the boards of several companies.

 As a widely published author and acknowledged authority in information systems security and computer crime and abuse, Dr. Weiss has published more than 50 peer reviewed professional journal articles and has presented speeches on information security throughout the world and has held U.S. Department of Defense security clearance.
 A broad range of media has featured Dr. Weiss, his innovations, and financial success, including the New York Times, The Wall Street Journal, the Washington Post, Christian Science Monitor, Fortune (cover story), several feature articles in the Boston Globe, national and international network television and radio programs and business and industry publications.